- Updated at

 If the Network Vulnerability Scanner detects a high-risk CVE with the Sniper Auto-Exploiter modules, you can use the “Exploit with Sniper” button in the Scans section and start a focused scan.

 This way, you can validate if the target system is vulnerable.
 Sniper exploits this vulnerability and extracts artefacts from the system.

 6. Pinpoint weak configurations and common vulnerabilities with the SSL/TLS Scanner

 For applications that are not hosted on a major platform such as Azure or AWS, you can also use the SSL/TLS Scanner.
 It performs a security assessment of the configuration of the target’s SSL/TLS service and provides a list of weaknesses and issues packed with detailed recommendations for remediation.

-From the Targets tab, start the SSL/TLS Scanner using Scan with Tool -> SSL/TLS Scanner:
+From the Assets tab, start the SSL/TLS Scanner by selecting a target and using Tool -> SSL/TLS Scanner:

 Pro tip: You can create a scan template that automatically runs most of the scanners mentioned in this guide.
 On Pentest-Tools.com, scan templates allow you to chain multiple tools and platform features to launch them all at once.

 The main difference between the scan templates and our 🤖pentest robots?
 The template runs all the scans even if some do not apply to the target.
 However, pentest robots orchestrate multiple tools and run them sequentially, following the logic you implemented in the specific filters.

 7. Find weak credentials with the Password Auditor